scrumpy/support/about/jobs.md

 # Jobs

-We are not hiring at the moment.
-We are a small bootstrapped company without funding.
-We would like to grow the team, but we'll need some time to grow the product first.
+Currently, we are not hiring.
+We would like to grow the team, but we are a small bootstrapped company without funding.
 In the meantime, feel free to contribute to our [open source projects](https://github.com/scrumpy).